richardbergquist/hello-world/README.md

 # hello-world
- * Purpose: This is a test repository,
+ * Purpose: This is a test repository, to trial out a GitHub account and project.
  * Created On: 12-09-2016.

  ## Quote of the day